 Are you keeping current with insights from the experts during this pandemic?
 If not, the MSL Society is a good place to start.

 Interested in talking about your MSL career or sharing any notes you have about trends or updates?
-Contact Smith Hanley Associates’ MSL Recruiter, Ken Kupersmith at [email protected].
+Contact Smith Hanley Associates’ MSL Recruiter, Nihar Parikh at email@example.com.